clearlydecoded/rest-messenger/README.md

 # REST Messenger
 Easily create and expose a Spring REST-based API implementation, without losing strong Java message typing, improving simplicity and robustness of your implementations.

-It's so easy to use, you can start implementing your production APIs in under 5 minutes.
+It's so easy to use, you can start implementing your APIs in under 5 minutes.

 Yes, really.
 Just see the How section.